Opinion: Thanks to Boris Johnson, the next PM will inherit low levels of public trust

 By 2024, the Conservative Party will have been in office for 14 years.
 Voters will ponder whether it’s time for a change

-The closer you get to Number 10, the more you realise that being prime minister can be a horrible job.
+The closer you get to No 10, the more you realise that being prime minister can be a horrible job.
 The decisions that land on your desk are by definition those that are too difficult or fraught with risk (whether financial, security or political) to have been sorted out at a lower level.

 Periodically, a crisis, and not necessarily one you caused, interrupts to blow your plans out of the water.
 The workload, pressure and stress are relentless.
 Set side by side, the photos of any prime minister on their first and last days in the job illustrate how the office ages everyone who holds it.